14islands/react-page-transitions/README.md

 Wrap your routes with this component so it can manage the lifecycle of mounting and unmounting pages.

-By default it uses the "out-in" strategy, which means the current page animates out and is removed from the DOM as the new page in mounted and animates in.
+By default it uses the "out-in" strategy, which means the current page animates out and is removed from the DOM before the new page is mounted and animates in.

 It listens to CSS `transitionend` and CSS `animationend` events on the page container by default to trigger the lifecycle.
 This can be turned off either globally using the properties, or overridden per page via the `onExiting` and `onEntering` callbacks on the `usePageTransitions` hook.